 6) Understand traffic and be AWARE, give good; EARLY point-bys.

 When I go out in different level groups, the awareness is always the most striking difference between each group.
 In HPDE-1 you may obviously be caught behind a slow moving car with an overwhelmed driver who waits laps to give a point-by.
 In HPDE-2 (beginner-solo) you may be caught behind a slow moving car with an unaware driver who takes a few corners to offer a point-by.
 It is not optimal, but some degree of traffic is to be expected as these are beginner groups.
-However, by HPDE-3 you shouldn’t ever be held up unless you are in an area of the track where passing is prohibited.
+However, by HPDE-3 you should never be held up unless you are in an area of the track where passing is prohibited.
 HPDE-4 is often open passing and should flow more like a race group with point-bys.

-As an advanced driver, you should be aware enough to judge the closing speed of an upcoming car and give a point-by well before they reach you so they can cleanly pass without any thought of a lift on their part.
+As an advanced driver, you should be aware and confident enough to judge the closing speed of an upcoming car and give a point-by well before they reach you so they can cleanly pass without any thought of a lift on their part.

 Obviously you should be following the passing rules of your group and your own comfort level.
 If your group does not allow passing in specific parts of the track, or in corners, that is a perfectly acceptable spot for someone to be held up behind you.
 Just give them a nice quick point-by as soon as you are in an acceptable spot (and remember to avoid drag racing them down the whole next straight… some cars will require a lift on your part to get around you, don’t worry… they usually won’t be in your way for long)